JoeAdamski/SampleGrid/README.md

 ## Getting Started

-1) Install the recent version of NodeJS for your platform.
+1) Install the latest version of NodeJS for your platform.
 Available here. https://nodejs.org/en/download/

 2) Install Angular CLI using npm: